Peace (Demon Hunter album)

 Peace is the tenth studio album by American Christian metal band Demon Hunter.
 The album, together with War, was released by Solid State Records on March 1, 2019.
 The album has a softer style compared to War, being more melodic and rock-influenced.
-The band released multiple singles before the album was released.
+The band released multiple singles before the album was released, including "Recuse Myself".
 Loudwire named both albums together as one of the 50 best metal albums of 2019.